Academic Planning Guide

 Valedictorian Requirements

-The valedictorian will be the graduating senior with the highest cumulative weighted GPA.
+- The Valedictorian must complete at least one CTE PLTW Pathway to Capstone at BASE.
 The Valedictorian must attend BASE for at least three of their four years of high school, completing the senior year at BASE.

 *In addition to GPA requirements, students must also demonstrate academic integrity.